During World Breastfeeding Week, I did a three part post on Instagram to follow up this post I wrote around the time baby was three months old.

 Once I entered, I wasn’t impressed with the nursing room, especially when compared to the one at Narita Airport.
 I was also surprised that the nursing room is not a shared space; there’s just one room that has a mirror, trash can, sink, sofa, and changing table.
 Again, mothers who need to nurse would have to wait for who knows how long or give up and walk until they find another nursing room.

 The second nursing room that I encountered was located in Columbia Airport.
 Rather than being a pass-code activated lock, I had to go to the service counter desk to retrieve the key.
-The airport is being renovated, so the interior was very clean and modern; however, if I’m dealing with a diaper blowout or a hungry baby, I don’t want to have to fuss over hunting down staff who aren’t at the service counter desk.
+The airport is under construction, so the interior was very clean and modern; however, if I’m dealing with a diaper blowout or a hungry baby, I don’t want to have to fuss over hunting down staff who aren’t at the service counter desk.

 Thoughts on Breastfeeding

-She’s already progressed from soup like meals to meals that have the consistency of a smoothie.
+She’s already gone from soup like meals to meals that have the consistency of a smoothie.
 I can’t believe that It’s weird to think that it will be all over soon.
 I love her face when she’s nursing, the way her little mouth moves, how she holds on to me, how she reaches out to touch my face, my mouth, my nose.
 When she wakes up in the middle of the night and latches on immediately.

 I wish I could say I chose to breastfeed because it’s a great way to bond, but I’m just cheap and lazy!
 Seriously though nursing hunger/thirst is no joke, and I’m always trying to fill up without going overboard. .